 Please see post season highlights above.

 Western Michigan University has also had much success on the individual level led by recent graduate Brady Crosby (Livonia, MI) who was ranked #52 in D I singles in 2007 as well as #21 in doubles with Tim Bradshaw (Bromsgrove, England).
 This tandem also qualified for the NCAA doubles championships in 2007.
-In 2013-14, senior Nadin Indre ranks #124 in singles play.
+In 2013-14, senior Nadin Indre ranked #124 in singles play and ranks among the best singles players to play under Dave Morin; his .706 singles winning percentage ranks third among players Morin has coached that won at least 75 matches.

 The Broncos have produced five MAC Players of the Year, most recently in 2012 with Nadin Indre.